 Business Communication Definition - Improving Staff Understanding with Effective Communication

-Business communication definition: Business communication is defined as the imparting or exchanging of information and the sharing of ideas or feelings.
+Business communication is defined as the imparting or exchanging of information and the sharing of ideas or feelings.
 It entails the process of creating meaning.

-The business communication definition explains that in short communication includes all the processes by which people influence one another.
+In short communication includes all the processes by which people influence one another.
 All actions and events communicate messages.
-The perception ‘changes’ the information in terms of the individual’s comprehension thereby influencing him/her.
+The perception ‘changes' the information in terms of the individual's comprehension thereby influencing him/her.
 This can be included in the definition of communication.

-The business communication definition includes three types of communication:
+Business communication includes three types of communication:

 - Linear communication, one-way communication from one person to another.